How to Clean a Shotgun | End of Season Care

 Are you that person who simply sticks your gun in its case after a day’s shooting?
 That person who leaves it in rest until the next shooting season?
 Or are you thinking ahead of the game and giving your shotgun the end of season care it requires to maintain high accuracy and operate efficiently, not to mention preserve its ‘as new’ appearance?

 While some people like to give their guns to a proficient gunsmith to clean, others may wish to have a go themselves.
-If you are one of these people, these brief end-of-season shogun care tips should help you on your way.
+If you are one of these people, these brief end-of-season tips on how to clean a shotgun should help you on your way.

 Gun Cleaning Safety Check List